Make-School-Courses/FEW-1.1-Web-Foundations/05 -  CSS Layout with Flex Box/README.md

 ## Initial Exercise

-- Think pair share: "what is html" where have you seen it before.
+- CSS Flex Box

 ## Overview/TT I

-- HTML is the structure that underlies the web.
-  - The web is built on a highly sophisticated separation of concerns
-  - Every web page is built from HTML
-- Name some HTML tags you know?
+- Intro to Flex Box
+  - What is it, what is it used for?
+  - Flex parent, and flex items
+- Axis
+  - main Axis vs cross axis
-  - List on board
+- Float
-  - Q: When and how do you use these tags?
+  - When to use float
-- Concept: Semantic HTML
-  - Pick the tag that best describes its content.

 ## In Class Activity I

-- I do, We do, You do
+- I do, We do, You do: Flex Box
 - Reading & Discussion Questions in small groups
 - Draw a picture/diagram
 - Complete Challenges solo or in pair